50 Best Feel-Good Movies to Increase Your Happiness

 You don’t want to mess around with Elle Woods.
 Based on a novel of the same name, Legally Blonde is a 2001 American comedy film that tackles the adventures of Elle as she works her way through Harvard Law School while fighting for the love of her life.

 We can’t imagine any other actress playing Elle except Reese Witherspoon.
 Her splendid performance in this movie is really a hit, and perhaps one of the main reasons the film makes you feel good.
-But just as importantly, the film has teaches a great lesson—never judge a person by her pink, scented resume!
+But just as importantly, the film has taught a great lesson—never judge a person by her pink, scented resume!

 11. Forrest Gump